seandstewart/bardly/pending/romances/pericles/11-player.md

 The good gods preserve you! ...

 **LYSIMACHUS**
-...For me, be you thoughten
+...
+For me, be you thoughten
 That I came with no ill intent; for to me
 The very doors and windows savour vilely.
 Fare thee well.
 Thou art a piece of virtue, and